 - Now change the distance between the two soda cans and record the distance in your lab notebook.
 This is done by taking one string off of wherever it is hung and increasing the distance by 1 cm, and reattaching it with the same piece or a new piece of tape.
 There should now be 13 cm between the strings.

 - Keep the hair dryer on the same speed and repeat step 6 four more times, recording the information in your data table.

 - Continue increasing the distance by 1 cm and test each new distance at least five times.
 Do this until the distance is so great that the cans no longer collide when air is blown between them.

 - Calculate an average time value for each distance.
 Then make a graph with all of the averages, where the x-axis is Separation Distance (in cm), and the y-axis is Time (in sec).
 This graph represents data for the hair dryer speed setting you used.

 - Now it's time to change the speed.
 Make a new data table in your lab notebook to record the information for this new speed setting.

 - Your hair dryer should have more than one speed setting, such as low and high.
 Change the speed to the next highest one (if there is a next highest setting) and perform steps 3-11.
 Make sure you use all the same distances that you used in the previous experiment.
 Start with a soda can separation distance of 12 cm and increase by 1 cm until the cans no longer collide.
-Perform three trials for each distance.
+Perform at least five trials for each distance.
 If there are more than two settings on your dryer (like low, medium, and high), then make sure to test all of them and make a graph for each one.
 What do the differences in the graphs mean?
 What do they tell you about air pressure and Bernoulli's principle?